SamTh3D3v/AltBrowser/Alt-Browser.package/AltCommand.class/README.md

-An ABCommand is in charge of preparing and executing commands on the Alt Browser.
+An AltCommand is in charge of preparing and executing commands on the Alt Browser.

 Instance Variables
 	requestor:	<Object>	The object sending the command.
 In my case, the AltBrowser instance.